Dche875/liftoff-assignments/P2-Project_Outline/README.md

 Write Review: Users will be able to leave a review about a specific trail when logged in and rate it (1-5 stars).

-User Login: Users will be able to create an account to access features such as leaving a review or favoriting a trail and viewing all user reviews.
+User Login: Users will be able to create an account to access features such as leaving a review or favorite a trail and viewing all user reviews.

 Meetup: Users will be able to plan to meet with other users at certain trail by location, date and time.